Sophie Anderton: Personal life

-From 2004 until 2007, Anderton was a Patron of the original Action on Addiction in London, a charity and addiction research center investigating drug and alcohol dependence.
+In 2004, Anderton spoke of a six-year period of drug addiction.
+From 2004 until 2007, she was a patron of Action on Addiction in London, a charity and addiction research centre investigating drug and alcohol dependence.

-In 2011, Anderton told the Belfast Telegraph that she had been misdiagnosed and treated for bipolar disorder in 2006.
+She was misdiagnosed and treated for bipolar disorder in 2006.
 She said, "I had depression.
 They wrongly diagnosed me and put me on a bucket load of blood pills.
 It was absolutely bonkers."

-In June 2009, Anderton complained to the police about dozens of text messages left on her mobile phone.
-A man was eventually charged with harassment and, in March 2010, convicted.
+In 2009, Anderton complained to the police about dozens of text messages sent to her mobile phone.
+A man was eventually charged with harassment and convicted.

-In an August 2013 interview, conducted just before she entered the house for her participation in Celebrity Big Brother 12, Anderton acknowledged past difficulties with substance abuse.
+In 2013, just before she participated in Celebrity Big Brother 12, Anderton acknowledged past difficulties with substance abuse.

-In August 2021, Anderton married Count Kazimierz Balinski-Jundzill, the father of Ella Balinska.
+In 2021, Anderton married Count Kazimierz Balinski-Jundzill, the father of Ella Balinska.